koszullab/metaTOR/docs/example/MAG_visualization_and_scaffolding.md

 The second example, MetaTOR_18_10, presents a recurrent issue of instagraal.
 Indeed, bacterial chromosome have often a "secondary diagonal".
 This signal will perturbate proximity ligation signal model of instagraal causing a lot of translocation along the diagonal that we called "stair syndrome".
 As in the previous step, a manual step allows to reconstruct the genome without all this translocation.

-To conclude, instagraal can build nice scaffolds of the high quality MAGs with high HiC coverage and the majority contigs bigger than 5kb from the metaTOR binning.
+To conclude, instagraal can build nice scaffolds of the high quality MAGs with high HiC coverage and the majority contigs bigger than 5kb from the metator binning.
 However, to build a more perfect scaffold a final manual step is still necessary.

 ## References